MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 Depending on the way the macro module was created, more or less features are automatically given in the help file and the example network.
 All missing features can be added manually.
 {{</alert>}}

-### Creation of an example network
+### Creation of an Example Network
 To add an example network to your module, you need to add a reference to the respective *\*.mlab* file to the module definition file (.def).
 Open the file *Filter.def*.
-You can find the line *exampleNetwork     = "$(LOCAL)/networks/FilterExample.mlab"*, which defines the reference to the *\*.mlab* file containing the example network.
-Per default the name of the example network is *ModulenameExample.mlab*.
-An *\*.mlab* file containing only the module Filter is created insight the folder *networks*.
+You can find the line *exampleNetwork     = "$(LOCAL)/networks/FilterExample.mlab"*, which defines the reference to the *.mlab* file containing the example network.
+By default, the name of the example network is *ModulenameExample.mlab*.
+An *.mlab* file containing only the module *Filter* is created inside the folder *networks*.

 It is possible that the reference to the example network or the file *FilterExample.mlab* is missing.
-One reason could be, that its creation was not selected when creating the macro module.
+One reason could be that its creation was not selected when creating the macro module.
 In this case, add the reference and the file manually.

 ![Reference to Example Network](/images/tutorials/basicmechanics/ExpNetwork_01.png "Reference to Example Network")